Nonketotic hyperglycinemia

 • Pathology studies reveal loss of axons, myelin, and oligodendrocytes.
 Thickened blood vessel walls, gliosis, increased interstitial fluid, and edema also occur. |

 Blood-brain barrier disruption.
-The integrity of the blood-brain barrier may play a role in the etiology of the white matter abnormalities, lacunar stroke, and dementia.
-Endothelial dysfunction allows leakage of serum components across the small cerebral arteries into the surrounding tissue, leading to neuronal and glial damage.
-This dysfunction may be intermittent or chronic, or it may occur during hypertensive crisis (171).
+The integrity of the blood-brain barrier may play a role in the etiology of white matter abnormalities, lacunar stroke, and dementia.
+Endothelial dysfunction allows leakage of serum components into the surrounding tissue, leading to neuronal and glial damage.
+This dysfunction may be intermittent or chronic, or it may occur during a hypertensive crisis (172).

 Impaired metabolism waste clearance.
-Clearing the brain of metabolic waste products, including beta-amyloid, alpha-synuclein, and tau protein, is important for homeostasis.
-Because of the selectivity of the blood-brain barrier, an important amount of cerebral waste drainage occurs through the cerebral spinal fluid via the perivascular spaces created by the astrocytic vascular endfeet.
-The function of this glymphatic system is increased during nonrapid eye movement sleep (179).
-Although several perivascular spaces are normal, their number increases with age, hypertension, small vessel disease, amyloid angiopathy, and genetic small-vessel diseases like CADASIL and in neurodegenerative disorders like Alzheimer disease.
-Uncontrolled hypertension disrupts the smooth flow and leads to amyloid deposition in the perivascular spaces.
-Increased visibility of perivascular spaces may also be associated with white matter abnormality formation around them (134).
+Clearing the cerebral metabolic waste products, including beta-amyloid, alpha-synuclein, and tau protein, occurs in part through the cerebral spinal fluid via the perivascular spaces created by the astrocytic vascular endfeet.
+The function of this glymphatic system is increased during nonrapid eye movement sleep (180).
+The number of perivascular spaces increases with age, hypertension, small vessel disease, amyloid angiopathy, CADASIL, and Alzheimer disease.
+Uncontrolled hypertension disrupts the CSF flow and leads to amyloid deposition in the perivascular spaces.
+Increased visibility of perivascular spaces may also be associated with white matter abnormality formation around them (135).

-There is evidence that smooth periventricular white matter abnormalities are different from patchy deep white matter abnormalities.
-Periventricular capping and leukoaraiosis result from patchy loss of the ependymal cell layer, fibrosis of small vessels and reactive gliosis, increased extracellular fluid content resulting in periependymal edema, axonal atrophy, and decreased myelin (154; 97).
-However, the myelin rarefaction is not true demyelination, as the process also involves axonal destruction (06; 104).
+Periventricular capping and leukoaraiosis result from the patchy loss of the ependymal cell layer, fibrosis of small vessels and reactive gliosis, and increased extracellular fluid content, resulting in periependymal edema, axonal atrophy, and decreased myelin (154; 98).
+However, the myelin rarefaction is not true demyelination, as the process also involves axonal destruction (06; 105).

-In the punctate deep white matter abnormalities, thickening of small vessels, perivascular gliosis, and dilated perivascular spaces were noted (163; 172).
-Confluent white matter abnormalities indicate more extensive ischemic damage (53).
-The etiology of white matter abnormalities may be transient repeated events of local hypoperfusion that induce an incomplete form of infarction (128).
+In the punctate deep white matter abnormalities, thickening of small vessels, perivascular gliosis, and dilated perivascular spaces were noted (163; 173).
+Transient repeated events of local hypoperfusion may induce an incomplete form of infarction (129).
+Confluent white matter abnormalities indicate more extensive ischemic damage (54).

-In addition to arterial stenosis, noninflammatory collagenous thickening of periventricular veins resulting in severe stenosis was found in 65% of brain autopsies in elderly patients (115).
+Noninflammatory collagenous thickening of periventricular veins resulting in severe stenosis was found in 65% of brain autopsies in elderly patients (116).

 Genetics may explain up to half the variation in white matter abnormalities between individuals (04).
 The genetic influence explains about two thirds of the variability in cognitive functioning; neurologic covariation in the presence of white matter abnormalities and cognition could be explained by genetic effect in more than 70% of cases (32).

 A matched co-twin analysis of elderly monozygotic twins revealed that white matter abnormalities correlate with glucose level, high-density lipoprotein cholesterol, and systolic blood pressure.
-Additionally, white matter abnormalities were associated with impaired cognition and physical function (33).
+Additional correlations include decreased cognitive and physical abilities (33).

 In the Multi‐Ethnic Study of Atherosclerosis, after adjustment for cardiovascular risk factors and socioeconomic status, white matter abnormalities were not associated with race and ethnicity (05).

 Migraine.
-Migraineurs have a high incidence of white matter abnormalities, 46% in one study (149).
-These abnormalities occur mostly in young patients (126).
-White matter abnormalities are usually seen in the periventricular white matter or near grey-white matter junctional areas (136).
-The white matter abnormalities may be reversible, as was the case of a teenager with basilar migraine (106).
-No microstructural changes were detected on diffusion tensor imaging between episodic and chronic migraine (119).
+Migraineurs have a high incidence of white matter abnormalities, 46% in one study (148).
+These abnormalities occur mostly in young patients (127).
+White matter abnormalities are usually seen in the periventricular white matter or near grey-white matter junctional areas and may be reversible (137; 107).
+No microstructural changes were detected on diffusion tensor imaging between episodic and chronic migraine (120).

-White matter abnormalities may also occur in patients with Lewy body disease (09).
-Patients with vascular dementia have higher numbers of white matter abnormalities than those with either Lewy body disease or Alzheimer disease (09).
+White matter abnormalities may also occur in patients with Lewy body disease and patients with vascular dementia have higher numbers of white matter abnormalities than those with either Lewy body disease or Alzheimer disease (09).

 AIDS dementia.
 Patients with AIDS dementia complex can have associated cerebral atrophy and white matter abnormalities in the splenium and deep subcortical areas (26).

 CARASIL.
-Cerebral autosomal recessive arteriopathy with subcortical infarcts and leukoencephalopathy (CARASIL), like CADASIL, is associated with multiple subcortical infarctions and due to a mutation in the HTRA1 gene, which prevents effective regulation of TGF-beta signaling and may lead to abnormal blood vessel formation in the brain.
-Symptoms typically begin in the patient’s thirties or forties and are characterized by leg spasticity and gait ataxia.
+Cerebral autosomal recessive arteriopathy with subcortical infarcts and leukoencephalopathy (CARASIL), like CADASIL, is associated with multiple subcortical infarctions due to a mutation in the HTRA1 gene.
+This prevents effective regulation of TGF-beta signaling and causes abnormal angiogenesis.
+Symptoms typically begin in the third or fourth decade and are characterized by leg spasticity and gait ataxia.
 About half of patients suffer from a stroke before 40 years of age.
 Dementia and memory loss typically occur within 20 years of onset.
 Scalp alopecia and attacks of low back pain are characteristic of the disease (74).

 Trauma.
-Traumatic brain injury may result in white matter abnormalities associated with abnormal perfusion on SPECT scan 6 months after injury.
-Patients with abnormal perfusion to the frontal or temporal lobes had significantly worse outcomes 2 years after the event (168).
+Brain trauma may result in white matter abnormalities and abnormal perfusion on SPECT scan 6 months after injury.
+Abnormal perfusion to the frontal or temporal lobes is associated with worse outcomes 2 years after the event (169).

-Electrical injury can result in brain atrophy, sometimes progressive, and supratentorial white matter abnormalities (112).
-Electrical injury may result in acute neurologic complications like amnesia, seizures, or coma as well as delayed complications such as choreoathetosis, cerebellar ataxia, and parkinsonism.
-MRI may demonstrate acute subcortical white matter abnormalities and basal ganglia lesions that may persist for several weeks, in addition to cerebellar and cerebral atrophy (85).
+Electrical injury.
+Electrocution can result in brain atrophy and supratentorial white matter abnormalities (113).
+The acute effects include amnesia, seizures, or coma.
+The delayed complications include choreoathetosis, cerebellar ataxia, and parkinsonism.
+MRI may demonstrate acute subcortical white matter and basal ganglia lesions that may persist for several weeks, as well as cerebellar and cerebral atrophy (84).

 Metabolic disorders.

 Wilson disease.
-Wilson disease (hepatolenticular degeneration) is an autosomal recessive disorder of copper metabolism.
-MRI has demonstrated abnormally increased T2 signal within the putamen and caudate, but also in the thalamus, dentate nuclei, midbrain, and subcortical white matter (130).
+Also known as hepatolenticular degeneration, this is an autosomal recessive disorder of copper metabolism.
+MRI is characterized by increased T2 signal within the putamen and caudate, thalamus, dentate nuclei, midbrain, and subcortical white matter (131).

 Hallervorden-Spatz disease.
-Hallervorden-Spatz disease is a progressive movement disorder with abnormal iron deposition in the globus pallidus, substantia nigra, and red nucleus.
-MRI may reveal decreased T2 signal in the lentiform nuclei and perilentiform white matter but increased T2 signal within the periventricular white matter (55).
+This progressive movement disorder is associated with abnormal iron deposition in the globus pallidus, substantia nigra, and red nucleus.
+MRI may reveal a decreased T2 signal in the lentiform nuclei and the surrounding white matter but an increased T2 signal within the periventricular white matter (55).

 Neuroacanthocytosis.
-Neuroacanthocytosis is an uncommon neurodegenerative disorder associated with movement disorders, dementia, and acanthocytosis (abnormal, spiculated, or star-shaped red blood cells).
-T2-weighted MRI may identify regions with increased signal within the white matter of the periventricular regions and within the corpus callosum (121).
+This uncommon neurodegenerative disorder is characterized by movement disorders, dementia, and acanthocytosis (abnormal, spiculated, or star-shaped red blood cells).
+T2-weighted MRI may identify regions with increased signal within the white matter of the periventricular regions and corpus callosum (122).

-Fragile X-associated tremor and ataxia syndrome (FXTAS).
-This is an adult-onset neurodegenerative disorder mainly seen in carriers, usually males, of premutation alleles (55-200 CGG repeats) of the fragile X mental retardation 1 (FMR1) gene.
-Clinically, FXTAS may present with progressive intention tremor and gait ataxia, and MRI demonstrates white matter abnormalities, particularly within cerebral and cerebellar locations (65).
+Fragile X-associated tremor and ataxia syndrome.
+FXTAS is an adult-onset neurodegenerative disorder mainly seen in carriers, usually males, of premutation alleles (55 to 200 CGG repeats) of the fragile X mental retardation 1 (FMR1) gene.
 The neuropathological hallmark of FXTAS is an intranuclear inclusion found in neurons and astrocytes throughout the CNS (66).
+FXTAS may present with progressive intention tremor and gait ataxia.
+Brain MRI demonstrates white matter abnormalities within the cerebral and cerebellar locations (65).

 Pediatric diseases.

 Cerebral palsy.
 Children with cerebral palsy have frequent white matter abnormalities.
-Eighty-eight percent of children have abnormal findings on MRI, including frequent changes of white matter disease of immaturity.
-Although focal infarcts are identified in 7% of children with cerebral palsy, periventricular leukomalacia is identified in 43%, and lesions within the basal ganglia and cortical or subcortical regions are also commonly seen (11).
-Such changes were reported in 71% of children with diplegia and could also be found in patients with cerebral palsy, hemiplegia (34%), and quadriplegia (35%).
-The location of such white matter lesions in diplegic patients was posterior dominant, whereas patients with quadriplegia had evidence of diffuse white matter changes.
-Those patients with basal ganglia or thalamic changes tended to have a dystonic form of cerebral palsy (11).
+Eighty-eight percent of these children have abnormal findings on MRI.
+Although focal infarcts are identified in 7% of children with cerebral palsy, periventricular leukomalacia is identified in 43% of children.
+Lesions within the basal ganglia and cortical or subcortical regions are commonly seen (12).
+The location of the white matter lesions in diplegic patients was posterior dominant, whereas patients with quadriplegia had evidence of diffuse white matter changes (12).

 Leukodystrophies.
-Several disorders with onset in childhood present with white matter disease on MRI.
-Although they resemble white matter abnormalities in adults, their nature is different.
+Several disorders with childhood onset lead to white matter hyperintensities formation.
+Although similar to the white matter abnormalities in adults, their nature differs.
 Additionally, the grey matter and peripheral nervous system may be affected.
-These genetic disorders, resulting in accumulation of abnormal metabolites, disrupt the myelin.
-The main leukodystrophies are adrenoleukodystrophy, Krabbe globoid cell, and metachromatic leukodystrophy.
+These genetic disorders lead to the accumulation of abnormal metabolites that disrupt the myelin.

 Metachromatic leukodystrophy.
-Metachromatic leukodystrophy is an autosomal recessive lysosomal disorder caused by a deficiency of arylsulfatase A. This is primarily a dysmyelinating disorder.
-The thalamus, posterior limb of the internal capsule, cerebellum, and quadrigeminal plate are most affected (89).
+Metachromatic leukodystrophy is an autosomal recessive lysosomal disorder caused by a deficiency of arylsulfatase A. This dysmyelinating disorder affects the thalamus, posterior limb of the internal capsule, cerebellum, and quadrigeminal plate (90).

 Other leukodystrophies include Alexander disease, Canavan disease, Pelizaeus-Merzbacher disease, Cockayne syndrome, Hurler disease, and Lowe syndrome.

 Mitochondrial diseases.
-These disorders result in energy metabolism of mitochondria and may also present with evidence of white matter abnormalities.
+These disorders of mitochondria metabolism may present with white matter abnormalities.

 Leigh disease.
-Leigh disease (subacute necrotizing encephalomyelopathy) is autosomal recessive, usually with onset in infancy or childhood.
-T2 MRI may reveal symmetric areas of increased signal within the basal ganglia, brainstem, and cerebellum (110).
+Leigh disease (subacute necrotizing encephalomyelopathy) is an autosomal recessive disorder with childhood onset.
+T2 MRI may reveal symmetric areas of increased signal within the basal ganglia, brainstem, and cerebellum (111).

 Kearns-Sayre syndrome.
 Kearns-Sayre syndrome in children may appear as T2 hyperintensities of the basal ganglia and brainstem (158).

 Combined complex I and IV deficiency.
-Combined complex I and IV deficiency in children presents with extensive white matter abnormalities (158; 41).
+Combined complex I and IV deficiency in children leads to extensive white matter abnormalities (158; 42).

 Pyridoxine deficiency.
 Pyridoxine deficiency should be suspected in infants with epilepsy and frontal or occipital white matter lesions (82).